rlivingsus/misc/AllBooks.md

 - Beacham, Travis: Impact Winter; Carnival Row; Pacific Rim
 - Bear, Elizabeth: Karen Memory
 - Beers and Anderle?: THE WAR MACHINE
 - Benedict, Marie: The only woman in the room
+- !!! ~~Benjamin, Ali: The thing about Jellyfish~~
 - Bennett, Robert Jackson: City of Miracles
 - Berger, Eric: Liftoff
+- Bergner, Daniel: The Mind and the Moon
 - Berkun, Scott: Mindfire
 - Berne, Eric: Games People Play
 - Bhattacharya, Ananyo: The Man from the Future: The Visionary Life of John von Neumann